yzhao20/MIT-Opencourse-6.0001/README.md

 As there's no official solution available at this moment, please check out the below.
 I'd be happy to discuss the details if you have a different or more efficient solution.

-Some major topics are covered as follows:
+Some major topics are covered as below:

 ##### 1. Branching and Iteration
 ##### 2. Intro. to Algorithm